MichaelLangbein/tdl2/backend/data/wiki/programming/auth.md

 Standards:

-OAuth stack: allowing someone to act on your behalve
+OAuth stack: allowing someone to act on your behalf

 -   **Oauth**: authorization-protocol
     -   Oauth2: current version